-Governor And His Family Owe Millions In Mining Violations, Despite Promises To Pay
+W.Va.
+Governor's Family Owes Millions In Mining Violations, Despite Promises To Pay

 About one-third of violations issued at delinquent Justice mines were listed as what MSHA calls "Significant and Substantial," meaning the observed conditions at the mine present a reasonable likelihood that an injury or illness will occur.
 Nine violations were for conditions that federal regulators say placed miners in "imminent danger" of death or serious physical harm.

-Getty, the Justice companies attorney, acknowledged the $4.3 million in unpaid fines.
+Getty, the attorney, acknowledged the $4.3 million in unpaid fines.
 But he said the company "vehemently denies responsibility for this total."
 According to Getty, a "very significant portion" of the penalties occurred at mines operated by a Russian company prior to their acquisition by the Justice family.

 That's a claim Justice, his attorneys and spokesmen have made in the past.
-But the NPR and ReSource analyses of the federal data shows none of the unpaid fines were incurred when mines were operated by the Russian company.
-The current $4.3 million in delinquent penalties are only associated with mines owned by the Justice companies when they owned them.
+But the NPR and ReSource analyses of the federal data show none of the unpaid fines were incurred when mines were operated by the Russian company.
+The current $4.3 million in delinquent penalties are associated only with mines owned by the Justice companies when they owned them.

 That was confirmed by an MSHA spokesperson in response to a direct question: The regulatory and enforcement agency "stands by its assessment of fines and penalties for the Justice companies."